diego-conti/ratatoskr/README.md

 		"form","a differential form on the Lie algebra",differential_form(&Parameters::form,&Parameters::G) };
 	auto program = make_program_description(
-		"ExtDerivative", "Compute the exterior derivative of a form on a Lie algebra", parameters_description, [] (Parameters& parameters) {
+		"ext-derivative", "Compute the exterior derivative of a form on a Lie algebra", parameters_description, [] (Parameters& parameters) {
 			cout<<latex<<parameters.G->d(parameters.form)<<endl;
 		}
 	);

+More examples are available in the subdirectory `programs`.
+They can be tested by invoking the executable `ratatoskr`, e.g.:

+	$ratatoskr/ratatoskr ext-derivative --lie-algebra 0,0,12 --form 3
+	e^{12}

 ### Parameter descriptions

 Types supported by Boost Program Options can be specified in the parameter description by `Parameters::&parameter`.
 This instructs `ratatoskr` to read them directly.
 These types include: